The City Food & Drink Lecture Future Generation Forum

 The students come from a number of higher and further education institutions and whether studying for a degree in food, or related studies, at an undergraduate or post- graduate level, or working as apprentices or graduate trainees in food businesses, each one has been selected to attend based on their interest in the future of food.

 The FGF is seen as an important part of the City Food Lecture’s role in supporting the experiences of individuals who will themselves be forging careers in the UK food and drink industries.
-In the feedback forms after previous lectures, attendees have frequently found the whole experience both informative and inspirational.

 Our participating institutions, groups and businesses: